pbrochard/taptempo/README.md

-# taptempo
+# TapTempo: Clojure version

 A command line tap tempo.
 Hit a key with style and you'll get the BPM.

-(Clojure version)
+Clojure implementation of https://github.com/moleculext/taptempo.
+It started as a joke on LinuxFR where everybody implements its own TapTempo using its favorite language.

 ## Usage